-Subsequently, on 8 June 2021, the Court of First Instance read the court judgement rendered by the Appeal Court ordering BMA to pay THB 1,041 million together with the interest at the rate of 7.5% per annum on the principal of THB 973 million from the date of filing (26 July 2017) onwards until the payment made to the Company is completed and pay the daily storage charges of THB 273 million per day from the date of filing (26 July 2017) onwards until BMA removes disputed goods (all fire trucks) from the terminal of the Company.
+Subsequently, on 8 June 2021, the Court of First Instance read the court judgement rendered by the Appeal Court ordering BMA to pay THB 1,041 million together with the interest at the rate of 7.5% per annum on the principal of THB 973 million from the date of filing (26 July 2017) onwards until the payment made to the Company is completed and pay the daily storage charges of THB 0.27 million per day from the date of filing (26 July 2017) onwards until BMA removes disputed goods (all fire trucks) from the terminal of the Company.
 BMA filed a petition to obtain approval for the Supreme Court appeal together with the petition statement on the supreme appeal with IPITC on 3 November 2021.
 The Company filed an objection to BMA's petition on 31 January 2022.
-The case is currently being considered by the Supreme Court.